billydunn/chic/README.md

 Before trying to run the scripts, run the installation script (contained in the scripts/ directory) to install the relevant packages and dependencies.

 ## Using the framework
 I recommend using the wrapper script, train-ch-models.sh.
-Full instructions for using this are available if the script is called with the help (-h) argument:
+Full instructions for using this are available if the script is called with the help (-h) flag:

 ```bash
 ./train-ch-models.sh -h